uadmin/uadmin/docs/api.rst

 **uadmin.UserGroup**
 ^^^^^^^^^^^^^^^^^^^^
-UserGroup is a system in uADmin used to add, modify, and delete the group name.
+UserGroup is a system in uAdmin used to add, modify, and delete the group name.

 Syntax: